San Jose

 When I followed his lead, I felt an instant difference – control.
 Power.
 I stood motionless for a moment, taking it in, until he growled, “Well… get on with it then.”

 My humiliation quickly turned to determination.
 From that moment forward, I became the best damn banquet room sweeper the Mandarin Restaurant had ever seen.
 I also made sure to clean more beans than anyone, scrub the dishes and glasses until they were squeaky clean.
-I was on a mission to prove to my San Jose relatives that I was not the princess Mom wanted them to believe I was.
+I was on a mission to prove to my San Jose relatives that I was not the princess Mom wanted them to see.
+To this day, I love sweeping.

-Auntie Molly was seven years younger than Mom, but she seemed to belong to a whole different generation.
-She was a vivacious woman, talkative, and flirty with everyone.
-She’d greet each of her dozens of nieces and nephews with open arms, flashing her big, crooked grin, shouting “My favorite!” before wrapping us in a warm embrace.
-And she talked to us like we were adults, like we were her good friends, her conversations gossipy, colorful, and full of life.
+Auntie Molly was seven years younger than Mom, but she seemed a whole different generation.
+She was vivacious, talkative, and flirty with everyone.
+She’d greet each of us with open arms, flashing her big, crooked grin, shouting “My favorite!” before wrapping us in a warm embrace.
+And she talked to us like we were adults, like we were her good friends, her confidantes, telling colorful stories.
 I always loved conversations with Auntie Molly.
-My older cousins would sometimes scold her for being too candid in front of us kids, for telling dirty jokes, or for asking wildly inappropriate questions.
+My older cousins would scold her for being too candid in front of us kids, for telling dirty jokes, or for asking wildly inappropriate questions.

 As bright and cheerful as Auntie Molly was, Uncle Bill was the same amount of grumpy and dour, always barking orders and grumbling under his breath.
-As different as two siblings can be, they were opposites in every way – except for one thing.
-They both resented Mom.
-Whether it was envy or something else, it manifested as a cold, lingering resentment.
+As different as two siblings can be, opposites in every way, except they both resented Mom.

 Auntie would tell me stories about Mom.
 “Oh, she was such a beautiful girl.
 All the boys were in love with her.
 But your Mom was always so, well, you know… koshkoi.”